Trainz: Trainz Simulator 3: Mobile

 A port of Trainz Railroad Simulator 2019 for mobile devices was released around August 2021.
 The game currently comes with 4 routes, one of them being based on a fictional high-speed line in Sweden used by the ETR 1000, an Italian high-speed train.
 The line is most likely based on the Swedish SJ X2000 high-speed trainset used between Copenhagen and major cities in Sweden such as Stockholm, Malmö or Gothenburg.
 Another route involves the Rocky Mountains featuring the Rocky Mountaineer, and some CSX freighters.
 Despite the game not having a route based in China, there are Chinese trains available for purchase such as the SS4, an electric locomotive used for cargo operations Despite being able to place trains onto the map, the game does not contain a Surveyor mode.

-The latest DLC is the SR Schools model.
-It was released on September 27, 2024.

 Trainz Railroad Simulator 2022

 The next major release of Trainz was announced in November 2021, with preorders starting on 9 December.
 An Early Access edition was released on 11 February 2022 and the game was officially launched on 31 May 2022.

 New features include Multiplayer Surveyor (tested in TRS2019 closed betas), the unification of Driver and Surveyor to allow seamless switching between the two, a total overhaul of the Surveyor called Surveyor 2.0, new effect layer tools and presets, the ability to bulk paint textures under splines, new camera options beyond the original four (including Walk, Car, Fly, and Drone), an in-game content store, and support for game controllers.
 Features exclusive to subscribers include HD Terrain, which adds 1600x more data density to manipulate and texture the terrain, and Trainz Living Railroad, a system that completely automates freight and passenger operations.